 The attack is sudden in most of the cases.
-One or both the limbs of the patients move and there may or may not be loss of consciousness.
+One or both the limbs of the patients move, and there may or may not be the loss of consciousness.
 Some of the times, patients lose control over stool and urine as well.

-Contractions in the body is common and the head usually turns to one side.
-Patients often cry or shout loudly but is unaware of the same.
-Pulse rate is very high during this time and the eyes roll widely.
+Contractions in the body are common, and the head usually turns to one side.
+Patients often cry or shout but are unaware of the same.
+Pulse rate is very high during this time, and the eyes roll widely.
 Saliva in the form of forth might come out of the mouth.
 In severe cases, the froth is mixed with blood.

 Ayurveda is one of the trusted forms of managing the symptoms of epilepsy.
 Some of the medicines that are prescribed to epileptic patients and their doses are:

-There are a number of herbs that are considered to be useful in treating the symptoms of Epilepsy.
+There are many herbs those are considered to be useful in treating the symptoms of Epilepsy.
 Some of them are:

-- Shankhapushpi: This herb is too used to treat insanity and epilepsy and is one of the most powerful brain tonics out there
+Shankhapushpi: This herb is too used to treat insanity and epilepsy and is one of the most potent brain tonics out there

 You may also like..